OPS-E2E-PPE/VBA-Docs/powerpoint/Concepts/ole-programmatic-identifiers-powerpoint.md

 |**Workbook**|Excel.Chart|Returns a workbook containing two worksheets; one for the chart and one for its data.
 The chart worksheet is the active worksheet.|
 |**Workbook**|Excel.Sheet|Returns a workbook with one worksheet.|

-## Microsoft Graph
+## Graph

-To create the Microsoft Graph objects listed in the following table, use one of the corresponding OLE programmatic identifiers.
+To create the Graph objects listed in the following table, use one of the corresponding OLE programmatic identifiers.
 If you use an identifier without a version number suffix, you create an object in the most recent version of Graph available on the computer where the macro is running.